Sootopolis/tgbe-tools/readme.md

 If either of the two API endpoints cannot be accessed for any reason in the above processes, the program finishes.

 Now scanning of players begins, and from here if any API endpoint is unreachable, the program simply skips the player in question and moves onto the next one.
 If at any point the length of the list of invitable players found exceeds `target`, scanning finishes.
+The scanning process can be terminated by keyboard interruption `command + C` (macOS) or `ctrl + C` (Windows), in which case the program will proceed to the next stage with the results obtained so far.

 [Player](#player)